Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: System Model

 \subsection{System Operation}

 At time step $t$, user $k$ sends BCI signals $\mathbf{e}_k(t)$ to the BS.
 The BCI signals $\mathbf{e}_k(t) \in \mathbb{R}^{J \times W}$ can be represented by a $J \times W$ vector where $J$ is the number of BCI channels and $W$ is the number of BCI signals collected during the sampling interval in time step $t$.
 At the end of the time step $t$, the BS can collect a set of BCI signals, i.e., At the same time, the BS pre-processes VR content for users.
 The pre-processing process can be 360-degree video viewport rendering \cite{fernandes2016} or changing video resolution \cite{kim2017} that can enhance the user Quality-of-Experience (QoE).
-For example, VR sickness or user fatigue can be detected from BCI signals as shown in \cite{chang2020}.
+For example, VR sickness\footnote{VR sickness is a common issue in VR applications in which the user’s brain receives conflicting signals about self-movement between the physical and virtual worlds.} or user fatigue can be detected from BCI signals as shown in \cite{chang2020}.
 The BS monitors the total computing load (i.e., CPU), denoted by $u_n(t) \in (0, 1)$, of the $n$-th core that is available at the BS at time step $t$.
 The information about total computing load, denoted by $\mathbf{u}(t) \in \mathbb{R}^N$, is defined by: where $N$ is the number of CPUs of the BS.
 The BS then analyses the current state of the system and calculates the optimal policy, i.e., computing resource allocation for VR pre-processing and radio/power resource allocation for the uplink channels in the next time step $t+1$.